CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

  - When any other card indicates that a company must face an attack.

 ### ATTACKS & STRIKES

 Combat consists of one or more _attacks_ that must be resolved one at a time.
 An attack consists of one or more _strikes_:

  - Each strike can target one and only one character in the attacked company.
  - Each character can be the target of only one strike from a given attack.
- - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifications (i.e., a -1 modification for each unallocated strike) to the prowess(es) of whichever target(s) he chooses.
-See the [Strike Sequence on page 32](/rules-archive/the-wizards-unlimited#the-strike-sequence).
+ - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifiers (i.e., a -1 modifier for each unallocated strike) to the prowess(es) of whichever target(s) he chooses.
+See the Strike Sequence on [page 33]().
+ - You and your opponent must play any cards that modify the number of strikes before you assign the strikes.

 Unless the attack states otherwise, the defender chooses which _untapped_ characters will be the targets of given strikes.
 Then, the attacker chooses which other defending characters not yet assigned a strike will be the target of any remaining unassigned strikes.

 {: .note }
-> **Clarification:** Against a given attack, a character may only defend against one strike.
+> **Clarification:** If the text on a creature card states that the “attacker chooses defending characters,” any characters (not yet assigned a strike) in the defending company may be chosen (by the attacker) as the targets of the attack’s strikes.
 >
-> **Clarification:** If the text on a creature card states that the “attacker chooses defending characters,” any characters in the defending company may be chosen (by the attacker) as the targets of the attack’s strikes.
+> **Clarification:** The defender may choose not to assign strikes that he is allowed to assign.
+These strikes are then assigned by the attacker to any characters that have not yet been assigned strikes.
 >
-> **Clarification:** All of an attack’s strikes must be assigned to the characters in the defending company or as modifications to the strikes assigned.
-The attacker may **not** choose to not apply strikes.
-Any strike in excess of the number of characters in the company becomes a -1 modification to prowess of one character taking a strike (the attacker chooses).
+> **Clarification:** All of an attack’s strikes must be assigned to the characters in the defending company or as modifiers to the strikes assigned.
+The attacker may **not** choose to not apply strikes or excess strike modifiers.
 Only those strikes that are assigned need be defeated for the creature’s marshalling points to be received by the defender.

 #### Strike Modifications

-There are a number of standard modifications to strikes:
+There are a number of standard modifications to the prowess of each target character facing a strike:

  - Each unwounded, tapped character must modify his prowess by -1.
  - Each wounded character must modify his prowess by -2.
  - Normally a character that is the target of a strike is tapped after the strike is resolved.
 However, a character that is the target of a strike may choose to take a -3 modification to his prowess to avoid being tapped.
 If so, the character is not tapped after the strike is resolved (he may still be wounded).
- - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifications to the prowesses of whichever target(s) he chooses.
-See the Strike Sequence on page 32.
+ - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifiers to the prowesses of whichever target(s) he chooses.
+See the Strike Sequence on [page 33]().
  - The target’s prowess may also be modified due to the play of certain resource and hazard cards.
 Only one resource card requiring skill may be played against a given strike.

 | Condition | Mod. to Target's Prowess |
 | :--- | ---: |
- Unwounded, tapped character * | -1
+ Tapped character * | -1
  Wounded character * | -2
  Untapped character decides not to tap * | -3
  For each unused strike allocated (i.e., each extra strike) * | -1